-- Recognition of the company's management philosophies, such as Taylorism and value-added output - Proper description of preferred type of structural organization: - hierarchical organization - semi-autonomous teams - autonomous teams - Recognition of the company's production process - Appreciation of the effects on production and on the evolution of tasks in the company - 2.
-Recognize the means used to promote the continual improvement of productivity. - Accurate differentiation among the instruments or techniques used in the company - Relevant associations between the means used and the company's ability to meet the requirements of the new economy, such as: - improvement of the time required to respond to market needs - economies of scale - elimination of waste - Recognition of the contribution of personnel to the improvement of productivity - 3.
-Communicate verbally with colleagues and superiors. - Appropriate choice of types of questions required to obtain relevant information - Proper restating and reflection of message - Constructive and appropriate feedback: - to encourage improvement in behaviour - to recognize and encourage the contribution of colleagues - Relevant and persuasive expression of their point of view - Use of an effective approach to deal with emotional behaviour
+Statement of the Competency Achievement Context To adapt to new types of work organization.
+Working in a team In a context of value-added output Using the necessary technical documentation In an atmosphere of respect and openness Elements of the Competency Performance Criteria Recognize the production management approaches of the company and their effects on the type of work organization.
+Recognition of the company's management philosophies, such as Taylorism and value-added output Proper description of preferred type of structural organization: hierarchical organization semi-autonomous teams autonomous teams Recognition of the company's production process Appreciation of the effects on production and on the evolution of tasks in the company 2.
+Recognize the means used to promote the continual improvement of productivity.
+Accurate differentiation among the instruments or techniques used in the company Relevant associations between the means used and the company's ability to meet the requirements of the new economy, such as: improvement of the time required to respond to market needs economies of scale elimination of waste Recognition of the contribution of personnel to the improvement of productivity 3.
+Communicate verbally with colleagues and superiors.
+Appropriate choice of types of questions required to obtain relevant information Proper restating and reflection of message Constructive and appropriate feedback: to encourage improvement in behaviour to recognize and encourage the contribution of colleagues Relevant and persuasive expression of their point of view Use of an effective approach to deal with emotional behaviour

 New Types of Work Organization Code: 872153 4.
 Solve problems.
-Accurate differentiation of protection techniques Clear description of the proble Accurate determination of the consequences of the problem Choice of best solution in acceestablished criteria m causes ar nd 5.
+Accurate differentiation of problem-solving techniques Clear description of the problem Accurate determination of the causes and consequences of the problem Choice of best solution in accordance with established criteria 5.
 Work in a team.
-Clear understanding of the tea objectives in accordance with mission and values Consensus on team rules Determination of the responsit member Consensual decision making Description of factors favoural unfavourable to the success o the compa pilities of e any's each team
+Clear understanding of the team's goals and objectives in accordance with the company's mission and values Consensus on team rules Determination of the responsibilities of each team member Consensual decision making Description of factors favourable and unfavourable to the success of a work team